The Ohio Psychology Internship Program

 Seminars, Benefits, and Procedures

 In addition to the individual instruction provided by each intern’s supervisor, the training committee has coordinated a series of seminars.
-These required seminars cover various clinical topics and offer supervisors and clinical staff exposure from all consortium agencies.
-Training seminar topics include forensic assessment and treatment, supervision, ethics, diversity training, psychology of sex offenders, sex offense treatment, supervision, providing expert witness testimony, working with clients who have an intellectual and/or developmental disorder, and others.
+These required seminars cover various clinical and forensic topics.
+Training seminar topics include forensic assessment and treatment, supervision, ethics, diversity training, psychology of sex offenders, sex offense treatment, providing expert witness testimony, working with clients who have an intellectual and/or developmental disorder, professional development and others.
 Interns are encouraged to suggest ideas for additional seminar topics that meet their specific training needs.
-Though most didactics are conducted via Microsoft Teams, interns will travel between sites at least quarterly for didactics or other activities.

 Interns are also encouraged to take advantage of the many workshops offered by area professionals and national organizations, including the Ohio Psychological Association and the American Psychological Association.
 Attendance at these workshops is arranged by the intern, with the approval of their supervisor.
 Two days of leave time are provided to each intern to attend workshops.